Your Planting Zone is:

 Description

-The plants are more resistant than the other violet flower family in numerous ways.
+These particular ones are best grown in direct sun to partial shade.
+The plants are more resistant than the other flower family in numerous ways.
 However, Birds Foot Violet is well worth the hassle!
-The soil needed for these specific types of violets must be very well-drained.
-If the soil is not well-drained, the plant has a higher potential to wither away or rot.
-The plant must be free of weeds and other aggressive growing plants to prevent overgrowth.
+The soil needed for these specific types of them must be very well-drained.
+If the soil is not well-drained, it has a higher potential to wither away or rot.
+They must be free of weeds and other aggressive growing types to prevent overgrowth.
 Although it is a short-lived perennial, it will self-seed as it becomes ready.
-These violets are astounding; you will have gorgeous flowers that bloom each year!
+These are astounding; you will have gorgeous flowers that bloom each year!

-From dark purple to light purple to white, they bloom mid to late spring and sometimes fall.
-The sweet, coppery seeds found several inches from the mother plant are often attractants.
-The ants carry these seeds to their nests.
+It is known for its pretty purple blooms, which range from dark purple to light purple to white and bloom mid-to-late spring and sometimes fall.
+The coppery seeds found several inches from the mother plant are often attractants, and the ants carry them to their nests.

 Birds Foot Violet is an Excellent Source of Ground Coverage